madebysource/pho-devstack/CONTRIBUTING.md

 ### Want a Feature

+Found a better plugin than pho-devstack's dependencies?
+Got an idea for a great feature everyone will love?

 You can request a new feature by submitting an issue to our [GitHub Issue Tracker][issues] and tagging it `enhancement` or `feature`.

 ### Want a Doc Fix?